 Born in Tacoma Washington Jack Spitzer is a product of being raised in the Pacific Northwest glass scene.
 At twelve years old he began blowing glass and quickly showed skillful potential.
 Jack currently works for Dante Marioni, Dale Chihuly, and Jason Christian.
 He enjoys traditional fine glass blowing techniques.

-Trenton Quiocho is a Filipino-American, Tacoma, WA native who has worked with glass for over 18 years in various capacities.
+Trenton Quiocho is a Filipino American, Tacoma, Washington, native who has worked with glass for over 18 years in various capacities.
 He has held positions as a glassblower, hot shop technician, and teaching artist with organizations including Chihuly, Inc., glassybaby, Hilltop Artists, and the Museum of Glass.
 Currently, he is a glassblower with Chihuly, Inc., and contracts with Museum of Glass for special events.